-- 2.8.1 Timber deck cargo means the following cargo carried on an uncovered part of a freeboard or superstructure deck: sawn wood or lumber, cants, logs, poles, pulpwood and other types of timber in loose or packaged forms, except wood pulp or similar cargo. - 2.8.2 Timber deck cargo shall be properly stowed and secured. - 2.8.3 The height and extent of the timber deck cargo shall be at least stowed to the standard height of one superstructure. - 2.8.4 The permeability of the timber deck cargo shall be not less than 25 % of the volume occupied by the cargo up to one standard superstructure. - 2.8.5 The Stability Booklet and Damage Stability Booklet for ships with timber deck cargoes may be supplemented by additional curve of maximum permissible vertical positions of centre of gravity or minimum metacentric heights covering the timber draught range considering maximum permissible vertical position of centre of gravity or minimum metacentric height at the deepest timber subdivision draught and the partial timber subdivision draught.
+- 2.8.1 Timber deck cargo means the following cargo carried on an uncovered part of a freeboard or superstructure deck: sawn wood or lumber, cants, logs, poles, pulpwood and other types of timber in loose or packaged forms, except wood pulp or similar cargo. - 2.8.2 The timber deck cargo shall be stowed in accordance with the requirements of the International Convention on Load Lines1 and the Load Line Rules for Sea-Going Ships. - 2.8.3 The height and extent of the timber deck cargo shall be at least stowed to the standard height of one superstructure. - 2.8.4 The permeability of the timber deck cargo shall be not less than 25 % of the volume occupied by the cargo up to one standard superstructure. - 2.8.5 The Stability Booklet and Damage Stability Booklet for ships with timber deck cargoes may be supplemented by additional curve of maximum permissible vertical positions of centre of gravity or minimum metacentric heights covering the timber draught range considering maximum permissible vertical position of centre of gravity or minimum metacentric height at the deepest timber subdivision draught and the partial timber subdivision draught.
 The minimum metacentric heights shall be varied linearly between the deepest timber subdivision draught and the partial timber subdivision draught, and between the partial timber subdivision draught and the light service draught, respectively.
 Where timber freeboards are not assigned the deepest and partial draughts shall relate to the summer load line.
 This curve shall apply to ships carrying timber deck cargo only. - 2.8.6 When considering the vertical extent of damage, the upper deck may be regarded as a horizontal subdivision.
 Thus when calculating damage cases are limited vertically to the upper deck with the corresponding v-factor, the timber deck cargo may be considered to remain buoyant with an assumed permeability of 0,25 at the deepest and partial draught.
 For damage extending above the upper deck the timber deck cargo buoyancy in way of the damage zone shall be ignored.